bjornmeansbear/sustainabilitistSlides/README.md

 - “If you want to teach people a new way of thinking, don't bother trying to teach them.
 Instead, give them a tool, the use of which will lead to new ways of thinking.” / R. Buckminster Fuller
 - Philosophy, environmental doom, and graphic design
 - can we really resolve problems that were caused by the rise of industrial and technological progress with the same processes? / Philippe Bihouix
+- "For the artist communication with nature remains the most essential condition.
+The artist is human; himself nature; part of nature within natural space." / Paul Klee, 1923